-259a.
-Human Rights and Politics

-(1

-(Same as Political Science 259a) This course examines the growing international influence of human rights principles, documents, and organizations on politics.
+[259a.
+Human Rights and Politics] (Same as Political Science 259a) This course examines the growing international influence of human rights principles, documents, and organizations on politics.
 We study how human rights discourse has emerged as a major factor in modern politics and review the documents that serve as a basis drawn from Africa and the United States to explores issues such as universality versus cultural specificity of human rights discourses, civil and political rights versus cultural versus economic, social, and cultural rights, individual versus group rights, the crime of genocide, efforts to expand human rights law to include rights for children, women, gays, and lesbians and others, and the activities of national and international human rights organizations.
 Mr. Longman.

-262a.
-Literature of the Caribbean Diaspora

-(1)

-Study of the work of writers of Caribbean origin in the United States and Great Britain, with special attention to their explorations of migration, colonial and post-colonial histories, race, and ethnic identity, and to their reception by readers and critics.
-Works studied are drawn from such authors as Julia Alvarez, Michelle Cliff, Edwidge Danticat, Cristina Garciá, Oscar Hijuelos, Andrea Levy, Audre Lorde, Paule Marshall, Claude McKay, V. S. Naipaul, Caryl Phillips, Jean Rhys, and Mary Seacole, among others.

 [263b.
-Words of Fire: African American Orators and Their Orations] (1)

-Like their African counterparts, African Americans have an urgent concern with the intellectual and emotive force of the word in the appropriate socio-political context.
+Words of Fire: African American Orators and Their Orations] Like their African counterparts, African Americans have an urgent concern with the intellectual and emotive force of the word in the appropriate socio-political context.
 Sound, meaning, and manner of speaking the language undergirds the structure of human relationships in oratory within and outside the African American community, from its African origins through slavery, Reconstruction, the Jim Crow Era, Civil Rights up through the period of Malcolm X, Martin Luther King, Jr., and the Congressional Black Caucus.
 The oral traditions of African Americans is a vernacular art form experienced from the preacher pulpit, the political stump, the legislative halls, the street corner, and the theatrical stage.
 Ms. Bickerstaff.

-Not offered in 2008/09.
+Not offered in 2009/10.